parvaizabidi/LandingclubCaseStudy/README.md

 ## Acknowledgements
 - Concepts of EDA.
-- Project is based on 'Lending Club Case Study'
+- Project is based on 'Lending Club Case Study'.

 ## Contact